 Project Resource Includes

-- Full Teaching guide (see preview)
+Full Teaching guide with detailed instructions

-- Link to a sample Student Presentation as an example to show students
+Sample Student Presentation as an example to show students

 Your students will demonstrate